-A powerful feature of the web clipper block is the ability to use CSS selectors to capture default values (text or images) for a clip action.
+A powerful feature of the web clipper app is the ability to use CSS selectors to capture default values (text or images) for a clip action.

 Getting started with CSS selectors